Srikanta97/Srikanta97/README.md

 - **React**: Creating interactive and efficient user interfaces.
 - **TypeScript**: Enhancing code quality and maintainability.
 - **JavaScript**: Crafting dynamic and responsive web applications.
+- **Emotion CSS**: making use of components to build visually appealing UI.

 ## How to Reach Me